 As you narrow your college list, select one or two institutions that present an admission challenge.
 These schools are called "reaches".
 Make sure your final list also includes one or more "mid-range" colleges, where your qualifications closely match those of the average student.
 Finally, be sure to apply to at least one "safe" school where your statistics equal or exceed those of most of the students admitted.

-- Determine if the school accepts either the Texas Common Application or the National Common Application. - Begin the "College Application Worksheet" located in the Addendum.
+• Determine if the school accepts either the Texas Common Application or the National Common Application.

 COLLEGE VISITS